 Admission To A London Rehab – What To Expect

-Once you have decided with our assistance the rehab programme that you wish to undergo, we will arrange admission.
-Where there is an urgent need, we can usually arrange this within 24 hours of receiving your call.
-If required, we can also assist you by arranging sober transportation to ensure that you arrive safely at the London rehab of your choice.
+We will arrange admission once you decide on the rehab programme you wish to undergo.
+Where there is an urgent need, we can usually arrange this within a day of receiving your call.
+If required, we can also assist you by arranging sober transportation.
+This ensures that you arrive safely at the London rehab of your choice.

-You are not expected to, nor would we recommend that you stop drinking if you are alcohol dependent.
-On admission, you will be assessed by a consultant psychiatrist or doctor who will prescribe a medical detox regime designed to enable you to withdrawal from alcohol as comfortably as possible.
+We do not expect you, nor would we recommend that you stop drinking if you are alcohol dependent.
+On admission, a consultant psychiatrist or doctor will take an assessment.
+They will prescribe medications designed to enable you to withdraw from alcohol or drugs as comfortably as possible.

-Many people who are addicted fear that detox will be painful or unbearable, we can assure you that this will not be the case.
-Approved medications are prescribed and administered by the London detox clinic staff; medical detox dramatically diminishes the severity of alcohol withdrawal symptoms.
-In many cases, no withdrawal symptoms are felt at all.
+Many people who are addicted fear that withdrawals will be painful or unbearable.
+We can assure you that this will not be the case.
+The clinic will prescribe and administer approved medications.
+Medical withdrawal dramatically diminishes the severity of alcohol withdrawal symptoms.
+In many cases, patients will feel no withdrawal symptoms at all.

-Whilst you detox, you will be supported clinically by medical staff and therapeutically by counsellors and therapists.
-Light therapeutic treatments are applied for the duration; they are careful to allow you space to physically recover before undertaking a fully personalised addiction rehabilitation programme.
+Patients will be supported clinically by medical staff and therapeutically by counsellors and therapists.
+During this period, you will undergo light therapeutic treatments.
+Staff carefully allow patients space to physically recover before undertaking a fully personalised addiction rehabilitation programme.

-Our recommended London rehab centres guarantee you a warm and friendly welcome on your arrival.
-We understand that committing to a rehab detox and treatment programme is a daunting prospect, and so the staff will do their utmost to ensure you feel comforted and reassured.
+Our rehab centres guarantee patients a warm and friendly welcome on their arrival.
+We understand that committing to a rehab and treatment programme is daunting.
+The staff will do their utmost to ensure patients feel comforted and reassured.

 Discrete And Accessible Locations

 As everyone knows, London can be very busy, chaotic and noisy.
 The London residential private rehabs are located in peaceful surroundings away from the hustle and bustle of daily life.